jasonhemann/24SP-CS2126/syllabus.md

 will have two worksheet-style assignments.

-To ensure everyone has a solid theoretical foundation, these worksheets will be done as Blackboard quizzes with unlimited retries;
+To ensure everyone has a solid theoretical foundation, these worksheets will be done as Canvas quizzes with unlimited retries;
 I encourage you to re-do them until you fully understand.